LeoAnker0/OM2/docs/docs/Using-Menus.md

 # Using Menus

-Menu.js makes it easy to create menus for all the parts of om2 that need a menu.
-This documentation will give snippets that make it easy to use.
+`menu.js` makes it easy to create menus for all the parts of om2 that need a menu.
+This documentation will give snippets that make it easy to use, and try to explain how to use it.

 ### Table of Contents
 * Getting Started